-Supporting those who should come to work, and those who should not
+Information about supporting those who should come to work, and those who should not.

 As a minimum we expect: